When princes Harry and William visited Canada with their parents

 Maybe it should have been a sign when Charles and Diana, the Prince and Princess of Wales, chose multiple separate engagements during their time in Canada when they visited from Oct.
-23-29, 1991.
+23 to 29, 1991.

 - CBC ARCHIVES | Charles and Diana's 1983 royal tour of Canada

-The pair, who had been married in a lavish ceremony 10 years earlier, would separate just over a year later.
+The pair, who had been married in a lavish ceremony 10 years earlier, would separate in 1992.